Nuitka/Nuitka/README.rst

    b = side_effect_free()
    c = 3

-This is of course only really safe if the left hand side cannot raise an exception while building the assignment targets.
+This is of course only really safe if the left-hand side cannot raise an exception while building the assignment targets.

 We do this now, but only for constants, because we currently have no ability to